JK&B Capital

 Series E in 2000

-PointBase is a prominent provider of Java-based relational database and synchronization solutions, focusing on enabling platform independence in software development.
-The company offers a suite of products, including PointBase Embedded, PointBase Micro, and PointBase UniSync, which collectively facilitate efficient data storage, enterprise mobility, and synchronization with corporate databases.
-These solutions are designed to support the development of Internet-based applications and integrate seamlessly with existing enterprise data management systems, allowing businesses to enhance their operational efficiency and improve customer return on investment.
+PointBase is a prominent provider of nano footprint, Java-based relational database and synchronization solutions, aimed at enhancing platform independence in software applications.
+The company offers a suite of products, including PointBase Embedded, PointBase Micro, and PointBase UniSync, which facilitate effective Java-based data storage, enterprise mobility, and seamless data synchronization with corporate databases.
+PointBase's technology supports the development of Internet-based applications while ensuring compatibility with enterprise data management systems across both Internet and corporate intranet environments.
+This enables businesses to achieve significant operational efficiencies and improved returns on investment.

 Instantis